-The Centerville Public Library has a longstanding legacy spanning 142 years of village history.
+The Centerville Public Library has a longstanding legacy spanning over 150 years of village history.
 In 1869 a group of Centerville residents met and formed the Centerville Public Library Association under the leadership of Eugene Tappan.
 For its first eight years, the Library was located in the local general store where it occupied odd shelves here and there.

 In 1877 the Library moved to the village carriage shop.
 The following year it was located in the anteroom of Howard Hall.
 During that era, the library boasted 308 books, each carefully wrapped in brown paper jackets.
 In 1897 a dedicated library was built that served the community for over 50 years.

 In 1956, Charles Lincoln Ayling made a gift to the Library in memory of his father to construct the present brick colonial style building.
 Since then there have been several additions as demand for services has increased, including the Walter Lippmann Reference Room.
 The Phyllis Jerauld Bearse Children's Room was added in 1969, honoring her for her many years as librarian from 1929-1966.
 The Orr Room was built in 1985 in honor of Dorothy Winship Orr.
 The Benjamin & Clara Edwards Children's Room in 2002 was the largest expansion as of its completion.